-Arsenic, boron, pH, iron, and manganese are impacted significantly by natural processes and local geological conditions that are not controllable by the GSAs through groundwater management processes.
+- Arsenic, boron, pH, iron, and manganese are impacted significantly by natural processes and local geological conditions that are not controllable by the GSAs through groundwater - 546 management processes.
 Therefore, SMCs are not defined for these constituents.
-Additionally, as detailed in Section 2.2.2.4, MTBE has diminished substantially over the last 10 years.
-During the period 2016 to 2020 no exceedances of the 5 μ g/L SMCL occurred, and the highest concentration measured was 0.7 μ g/L. Therefore, no SMC is defined for this constituent; moreover, it is associated with contaminated sites that have dedicated monitoring and cleanup and is not likely a risk for future contamination.

-In addition to conducting monitoring for the constituents with SMCs (nitrate and TDS), the GSA will monitor arsenic, boron, and pH to track any potential mobilization of elevated concentrations or exceedances of the Maximum Contaminant Levels (MCLs, provided in Section 2.2.2.4, Table 2.2.2-1).
-As the regional groundwater flow model becomes available, additional attention will be paid to how groundwater pumping may mobilize or influence contaminant plumes.

-Water quality degradation is typically associated with increasing constituent concentration; thus, the GSAs have decided not to use the term "minimum threshold" in the context of water quality, but rather, "maximum threshold".
+Additionally, - 547 as detailed in Section 2.2.2.4, MTBE have diminished substantially over the last 10 years: from 548 2016 to 2020 no exceedances of the 5 μg/L SMCL occurred and the highest concentration - measured during this period was $0.7 \mu g/L$ ), and therefore no SMC is defined for this constituent, and moreover it is associated with contaminated sites that have dedicated monitoring and - 551 cleanup and is not likely a risk for future contamination. - 552 In addition to conducting monitoring for the constituents with SMCs (nitrate and TDS), the GSA - 553 will monitor arsenic, boron, and pH to track any potential mobilization of elevated concentrations - or exceedances of the Maximum Contaminant Levels (MCLs, provided in Section 2.2.2.4, - Table 2.2.2-1).
+As the regional groundwater flow model becomes available, additional attention will be paid to how groundwater pumping may mobilize contaminant plumes. - 557 Water quality degradation is typically associated with increasing constituent concentration, thus 558 the GSAs have decided not to use the term "minimum threshold" in the context of water quality, 559 but rather, "maximum threshold".

-3.3.4.1 Undesirable Results
+560 3.3.4.1 Undesirable Results

-An undesirable result under SGMA is defined as an impact that is determined to be significant and unreasonable, as previously defined in Section 3.1.
+- An undesirable result under SGMA is defined as an impact that is determined to be significant and unreasonable, as previously defined in Section 3.1.
 Significant and unreasonable degradation of groundwater quality is the degradation of water quality that would impair beneficial uses of groundwater within the SV Subbasin or result in the failure to comply with groundwater regulatory thresholds including state and federal drinking water standards and Basin Plan water quality objectives.
-While others may be identified, undesirable results to groundwater quality that are currently of primary concern include:

-- adverse groundwater quality impacts to safe drinking water, - adverse groundwater quality impacts to irrigation water use, - the spread of degraded water quality through old or abandoned wells; and, - the spread of degraded groundwater quality.

-Based on the State's 1968 antidegradation policy2, water quality degradation inconsistent with the provisions of this policy is degradation determined to be significant and unreasonable.
+While others may be identified, undesirable results to groundwater quality that are currently of primary concern include: - adverse groundwater quality impacts to safe drinking water, - adverse groundwater quality impacts to irrigation water use, - the spread of degraded water quality through old or abandoned wells; and, - the spread of degraded groundwater quality. - Based on the State's 1968 antidegradation policy, water quality degradation inconsistent with the provisions of this policy is degradation determined to be significant and unreasonable.
 Furthermore, the violation of water quality objectives is significant and unreasonable under the State's antidegradation policy.
-The Central Valley Regional Water Quality Control Board (Regional Board) and the State Water Board are the two entities that determine if degradation is inconsistent with Resolution No. 68-16.

-Federal and state water quality standards, water quality objectives defined in the Basin Plan, and the management of known and suspected contaminated sites within the Subbasin will continue to be the jurisdictional responsibility of the relevant regulatory agencies (e.g., Regional Board, State Water Board).
-The role of the GSAs is to provide additional local oversight of groundwater quality, collaborate with appropriate parties to implement water quality projects and actions, and to evaluate and monitor, as needed, water quality effects of projects and actions implemented to meet the requirements of other SMCs.
+The Central Valley Regional Water Quality Control Board (Regional Board) and the State Water Board are the two entities that determine if degradation is inconsistent with Resolution No. 68-16. - Federal and state water quality standards, water quality objectives defined in the Basin Plan, and the management of known and suspected contaminated sites within the Subbasin will continue to be the jurisdictional responsibility of the relevant regulatory agencies.
+The role of the GSAs is to provide additional local oversight of groundwater quality, collaborate with appropriate parties to implement water quality projects and actions, and to evaluate and monitor, as needed, water quality effects of projects and actions implemented to meet the requirements of other - 584 SMCs.

-2 State Water Resources Control Board.
+&lt;sup>2 State Water Resources Control Board.
 "Resolution No. 68-16: Statement of Policy with Respect to Maintaining High Quality of Waters in California", California, October 28, 1968.